 Frances Wrede Goll Gray Scholarship:

-In 2003, Mr. Bob Gray, husband of Frances, provided to the Foundation a $470,000.00 check for purposes of endowing scholarships for graduates of Garner-Hayfield.
+In 2003, Mr. Bob Gray, husband of Frances, provided to the Foundation a $470,000.00 check for purposes of endowing scholarships for graduates of Garner-Hayfield-Ventura.
 Applicants are required to have a veteran in their immediate family and must provide an explanation as to how the money will be used for their educational purposes.
-The scholarship can be received by any particular graduate as many as four times in a ten year period.
+Any qualified graduate may receive this scholarship as many as four times in a ten-year period.
 The first scholarship was awarded in 2005.
-To date more than $159,000.00 has been distributed to GHHS graduates for post-secondary education.
+To date more than $300,000.00 has been distributed to GHV HS graduates for post-secondary education.

 The Foundation received $121,118.30 in 2012, from the Frances Wellik Estate to be endowed for scholarships for Garner-Hayfield-Ventura graduates.
-The recipients of the scholarships will be chosen by a select committee as assigned by Ms. Wellik's Last Will and Testament.
+The recipients of the scholarships are chosen by a select committee as assigned by Ms. Wellik's Last Will and Testament.
 The first scholarships were awarded in 2014.
 To date, seventy-three scholarships have been awarded totaling $36,500.

 Lucile R. Wesson:

 In 2013, the estate of Lucile R. Wesson left $144,572.43 to the Garner-Hayfield Education Foundation to be used for equipment and uniforms for the Garner-Hayfield-Ventura high school and middle school bands.
 The principal has been invested and the band department will benefit annually from the interest earned.